ATGardner/atgardner.github.com/_posts/2014-08-26-day-137-trout-lake-to-lava-spring.markdown

  here with his wife 5 years ago.
 He goes out hiking around the local trails at least once a week.
 Sounds like a good life to me.
 Up at the trail head I saw Coppertone and Rock Ocean, before I headed back into the woods, at around 10:00.
-They told me that Mrs McGiver &amp; Veggie Gourmet were up around.
+They told me that Mrs McGiver  Veggie Gourmet were up around.
 I thought they were 2 hours ahead of me, but I probably got it wrong, since I passed them 15 minutes later.
 I haven't seen any other northbound hikers the whole day.
 I stopped at a very nice spring that gushed near the trail, with a tin bucket on a rope, to haul